 - Bruges: a jewel of Belgian Flanders

-Program cost (from 2016)
+Program cost (2022)

 FOR UHM STUDENTS ONLY: In order to receive financial aid, please ensure that either: a) you are receiving financial aid during the preceding semester, or b) that you complete the Financial Aid application during the current semester. www.hawaii.edu/fas